From stylish bars, cosy cafes and independent shops, the Cotswolds village of Burford is a stunning place to visit for a weekend trip!

 Where is Burford UK?

+Where is Burford in the Cotswolds?
 As a small medieval town, Burford can be easily missed if you’re not sure where to find it.
 Many visitors actually drive right through it without realising that it’s its own little slice of the area!
 Burford is referred to as the “gateway” to the Cotswolds because it’s right off of the A40, where many people enter the Cotswolds from.

 You can find Burford just before you hit Fulbrook, nestled on the A361, about halfway between Cheltenham and Oxford.